import torch.nn as nn

 - Proper punctuation vs. ALL CAPS

-Finally, examples of harmless and harmful text might be really tricky to separate, requiring genuine semantic understanding.
+Examples of harmless and harmful text are more tricky to separate, requiring genuine semantic understanding.
 For example, "There is a bug in your code, so you should **refactor the function.**" is quite harmless whereas "There is a bug in your code, so you should **disable the firewall.**" could be catastrophic.